GuSheng107/memory-governance/memory-governance/operations.md

 1. `SKILL.md`
 2. `operations.md`
 3. `memory.md`
-4. `corrections.md` when recent corrections or failures may matter
+4. `corrections.md`
 5. `learning.md` when deciding whether to write or promote
-6. `.ai-memory/memory.md` if the project root contains `.ai-memory/`
+6. verify whether the project root contains `.ai-memory/`
-7. `.ai-memory/corrections.md` if the project root contains `.ai-memory/`
+7. if `.ai-memory/` exists and both project files exist, read `.ai-memory/memory.md`
+8. if `.ai-memory/` exists and both project files exist, read `.ai-memory/corrections.md`
+9. if `.ai-memory/` exists but either project file is missing, treat project memory as partial and ask before repairing it

 ## Precedence